 It uses an S-Type accessory mount, making it compatible with a wide range of accessories and modifiers.
 This compact and lightweight flash is perfect for people who shoot weddings, portraits, events, fashion, sports and advertising.
 It is especially good for shooting on location due to the flash being easily portable with automatic TTL metering.

-The PIXAPRO® CITI600 TTL is a simple, easy-to-use battery powered unit which offers many features suitable for both amateur and professional photographers.
-Due to the battery power and TTL feature, it is the perfect light to give crisp sharp images whilst boasting super-fast recycle times and flash duration to capture motion for use in studio or on location.
+The PIXAPRO® CITI600 TTL is a simple, easy-to-use battery-powered unit which offers many features suitable for both amateur and professional photographers.
+Due to the battery power and TTL feature, it is the perfect light to give crisp sharp images whilst boasting super-fast recycle times and flash duration to capture motion for use in the studio or on location.

-The Remote Flash Head for CITI600 is the perfect solution for the photographer who require their lights to be hand-held by an assistant, or needs their light on a boom.
+The Remote Flash Head for CITI600 is the perfect solution for the photographer who requires their lights to be hand-held by an assistant or needs their light on a boom.

 PLEASE NOTE: The High-Speed Sync feature on the CITI600 TTL requires either an ST-III, ST-IV, ECO 2.4 Trigger to work.
 You can also use a Canon ETTL, Nikon iTTL, or Sony TTL Masterflash to trigger it optically.

 |Flash Duration||1/220s - 1/10,000s (T0.1)|

 |Manual Flash Power Range||1/1 - 1/256 (1/3 Stop Increments)|

 |Power Source||Built in (removable) 11.1V / 8700mAh Lithium-ion Battery|